 The effects of low tone and poor tissue integrity on toilet training are legion.
 Many of them are sensory-based, a situation that gets very little acknowledgment from pediatricians.
 These children simply don’t feel the pressure of their full bladder or even a full rectum with the same intensity or discomfort that other children experience.
-This is known as poor interception, a sensory-based issue that is rarely discussed, even by Its that are all over other sensory processing issues.
-These kids are “camels” sometimes, with no urge to pee, and have to be reminded to void.
-It can be convenient for the busy child to keep playing rather than go to the bathroom, or it can save embarrassment for the shy child who prefers to wait until she returns home to “go”.
+This is known as poor interoception, a sensory-based issue that is rarely discussed, even by parents and occupational therapists that are well versed in other sensory processing issues.
+The NIH has published a report that suggests that there are genes that influence urgency (the sense that your bladder is full and needs to be emptied).
+Gene damage appears to reduce interception and proprioception in joints, as well as reduce pain perception.
+This is fascinating, but it doesn’t solve the problem.
+At all.

-This is not a good idea.
-The bladder is a muscle that can be overstretched in the same manner as the hip muscles that are the concern of children who “W-sit”.
+This is not a good idea at all!
+The bladder is a muscle that can be overstretched in the same way the hip muscles loosen in children who “W-sit”.
 Don’t overstretch muscles and then expect them to work well.
-The ligaments that support the bladder are subject to the same sensory-based issues that affect other ligaments in the body: once stretched, they don’t bounce back.
-A weak pelvic floor is nothing to ignore, and age doesn’t help anyone.
-Ask older women who have had a few pregnancies how that is going for them.
-The stretch receptors in the abdomen that should be telling a child with low tone that it is time to tinkle just don’t get enough stretch stimulation to do so when they have been extended too far.
-The time to prevent problems is when a child is developing toileting habits, not when problems have developed.
+In addition, the ligaments that support the bladder are subject to the same sensory-based issues that affect other ligaments in the body: once stretched, they don’t bounce back.
+Holding urine instead of eliminating just stretches vulnerable ligaments out.
+A weak pelvic floor is nothing to ignore.
+Ask older women who have had a few pregnancies how that is working out for them.
+Read Is Your Constipated Toddler Also Having Bladder Accidents?
+Here Are Three Possible Reasons Why to learn why you should be connecting both types of incontinence and taking action sooner rather than later.

-Understanding that the kidneys will fill up a bladder after a large drink in about 35-45 minutes is helpful.
-But it can be a trip after a meal, before leaving the house, or when returning home.
+Understanding that the kidneys will fill up a child’s bladder after a large drink in about 35-45 minutes is helpful.
+But it can always be the right time to hit the bathroom shortly after a meal, before leaving the house, or when returning home.
 As long as it is routine and relatively frequent, it may not matter how a toileting schedule is created.
 Just make sure that as they grow up, they are told why this is important.
-A continent child may not believe that this could prevent accidents, but a child who has a history of accidents may be your best student.
+A continent child may not believe that this is preventing accidents, but a child who has a history of embarrassing accidents in public may be your best student.

 If you are interested in purchasing The Practical Guide to Toilet Training Your Child With Low Muscle Tone, please visit my website, tranquil babies and click on “e-book” at the top ribbon.
 You can also buy it on Amazon and your therapy source.